IRS Tax Form 941 for Payroll Tax Filing

-Line 1 asks you for the number of employees working
+Line 1: Asks you for the number of employees working for you.

-subject to social security or Medicare to report this quarter, check the box on
+Line 3: Asks for income taxes you withheld from employees’ paychecks.
+If you have no wages, tips, or other compensation subject to social security or Medicare to report this quarter, check the box on line 4.

-Line 5b ask you to do the same thing for tips.
+Line 5b: Asks you to do the same thing for tips.

-Line 5e will ask you to total up all the amounts
+Line 5e: Will ask you to total up all the amounts above.

 by the IRS to pay additional taxes on unreported tips.
 (See the instructions for 941 for more.)